 Submit evidence of current and valid qualification in another state, which is determined by the Division to be at least equivalent to the requirements listed herein.

-FIRE INSPECTOR II - In order to become qualified as Fire Inspector II, which also qualifies the individual to conduct inspections of fire suppression systems, a person must meet at least one of the following criteria:
+FIRE INSPECTOR II - In order to become qualified as Fire Inspector II, which, in addition to maintenance inspections, also qualifies the individual to conduct construction inspections, a person must meet at least one of the following criteria:

 Possess current and valid inspector qualification(s) issued by a nationally recognized organization (acceptable to the Division), which includes demonstrated knowledge in fire protection and life safety systems, plan review and inspection.
 The following qualifications are approved: